 Item Present law As amended by House (H.R.
 11865 unless noted as H.R.
-9393) B. Average monthly wage-Continued C. Recomputations------------------------------------ The earnings used in the computation would be earnings in the highest years.
-Earnings in years prior to attainment of age 22 or after attainment of retirement age could be used if they were higher than earnings in intervening years.
+9393) B. Average monthly wage-Continued The earnings used in the computation would be earnings in the highest years.
+Earnings in years prior to attainment of age 22 or after attainment of retire- ment age could be used if they were higher than earnings in intervening years.
 The span of years could never be less than 2.
-Generally, the span of years to be used for the benefit computation in retirement cases could not be less than 5-the number of years that would have to be used under the prior law by people who attained retirement age in 1960.
-After a person has become entitled to benefits, he may, under certain circumstances, have his "average monthly wage" recomputed if it will increase his monthly benefit: (1) Recalculation to correct errors in original computation.
-(2) 1954 work recomputation: Where an individual who has 6 quarters of coverage after 1950 returns to work after becoming entitled to benefits and earns more than \$1,200 in a year he may have his average monthly wage recomputed including such earnings.
+Generally, the span of years to be used for the benefit computation in retire- ment cases could not be less than 5-the number of years that would have to be used under the prior law by people who attained retirement age in 1960.
+C. Recomputations After a person has become entitled to benefits, he may, under certain circumstances, have his "average monthly wage" recomputed if it will increase his monthly benefit: Recalculation to correct errors in original computation.
+1954 work recomputation: Where an individual who has 6 quarters of coverage after 1950 returns to work after becoming entitled to benefits and earns more than \$1,200 in a year he may have his average monthly wage recomputed including such earnings.
 Survivors are also entitled to any increase in benefits which would result from such recomputation.
-(3) Dropout recomputation: Beneficiary who became entitled to benefits prior to the amendment which allowed a dropout of 5 years of lowest earnings may have a recomputation using the dropout if he has 6 quarters of coverage after June 1953.
-Survivors are entitled to any increases which would Provides for automatic annual recomputation; beginning with 1964, earnings in and after the year of 1st entitlement will be taken into account regardless of whether the worker has 6 quarters of coverage after 1950, or earns over \$1,200, or files an application to have his benefits recomputed.
-Individuals eligible for a recomputation under present law would be deemed to have applied for such recomputation on Jan.
-1, 1965 (so that it would be made automatically). result from such a recomputation.
-(4) Current year recomputation: An individual becoming entitled to benefits after August 1954 may have a recomputation which will include earnings in the year he retires if such earnings were not included in the original calculation.
+Provides for automatic annual recomputation; begin ning with 1964, earnings in and after the year of 11 entitlement will be taken into account regardless of whether the worker has 6 quarters of coverage after 1950, or earns over \$1,200, or files an application to have his benefits recomputed.
+Individuals eligible for a recomputation under present law would be deemed to have applied for such recomputation of Jan.
+1, 1965 (so that it would be made automatically) came entitled to benefits prior to the amendment which allowed a dropout of 5 years of lowest earn- ings may have a recomputation using the dropout if he has 6 quarters of coverage after June 1953.
 Survivors are entitled to any increases which would result from such a recomputation.
-(5) Recomputation of benefits at age 65 (the "round up"): If a reduced benefit has been withheld (most common reason would be earnings which caused benefit withholding under the retirement test) for at least 3 months (during the period of reduced benefit) a person is entitled to a recomputation at age 65 which will readjust post-65 benefits to take into account the months in which the reduced benefit was withheld.
-(6) Other recomputations: Provides several recomputations of limited application.
-Provision also made applicable at age 62 to reduced benefits for widows age who were aged 60-61 at time of claim.
+(4) Current year recomputation: An individual becoming entitled to benefits after August 1954 may have a recomputation which will include earn- ings in the year he retires if such earnings were not included in the original calculation.
+Survivors are entitled to any increases which would result from such a recomputation of benefits at age 65 (the "round up"): If a reduced benefit has been withheld (most common reason would be earnings which caused benefit withholding under the retirement test) for at least 3 months (during the period of reduced benefit) a person is entitled to a recomputa- tion at age 65 which will readjust post-65 benefits to take into account the months in which the reduced benefit was withheld.
+Provision also made applicable at age 62 to reduc benefits for widows age who were aged 60-61 at the of claim.